 It's often the case that a stroll down the boardwalk on any sandy beach along the East Coast brings the visitor face to face with nesting sea turtles or resident crab species.
 A stroll closer to the shoreline at low tide often reveals the jellyfish and starfish hanging out, waiting for the tide to come in.tide moves to and from the shoreline.
 It also provides a home to many interesting ocean animals.

 The types of ocean animals present in the inter-tidal zone in any give place, often depends on the type of inter-tidal zone in question, rocky or sandy.
 Sand dollars, for example, are found along sandy beaches at low tide, while chiton are typically found on rocky beaches along the rocky inter-tidal zone.
 We learn very quickly that the oceans teem with both animal and plant life, some very familiar, some strange.

-Sea shells fall into the familiar category.
 In fact, coastal outdoor recreation activities commonly include sea shell collecting.
 Conch shells and whelk shells fit the bill for collectors who go by the moto the larger the better.
 Both types of seashells belong to large sea snails, and they are commonly found along Atlantic Coast and Gulf Coast beaches.